Mastering Assertions in Selenium Using TestNG

-In this tutorial, you’ll learn how to use TestNG assertions and know the different methods to assert conditions.
+Assertions guard your automation tests against unexpected behavior.
+In this tutorial, you’ll learn how to use assertions in Selenium with TestNG, including various methods to assert conditions effectively.

 While using Selenium for automated testing of web applications, we need to add validations in our tests to report them as pass or fail.
 Assertions can let us do that within a single line of code.